ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 });
 ```

-The `http:Client` defined in the program calls the `http:Listener`, which is secured with JWT authentication (For more information, see the example added under JWT inbound authentication).
+The `http:Client` defined in the program calls the `http:Listener`, which is secured with JWT authentication.
+(For more information, see the example added under JWT inbound authentication).

 #### OAuth2 Outbound Authentication